 The ERC is the principal 2nd Line risk oversight committee and is chaired by the CRO.
 It has full authority to act on all material and / or enterprise-wide risk and control matters across the Bank.
 ERC provides executive input on risk management issues to the Board, BRC and ExCo, including recommendations on risk appetite, policies and risk management strategies.
-The ERC is the principal risk monitoring forum for all of the Bank's primary risks and is also responsible for the ongoing development and maintenance of the ICAAP and its annual submission to the Board.
+It is also the principal risk monitoring forum for all of the Bank's primary risks.

-Credit Committee ('CC')
+Credit Sanctioning Committee ('CSC')

-The CC is a sub-Committee of ExCo, chaired by the CEO.
-The principal purpose of the Credit Committee is to review and opine on applications for Commercial Property and Retail Finance requests presented by the Business, in accordance with the discretionary limits set by the Board.
-The Committee will also review appropriate management information, policies and papers as required relating to credit risk across the Bank.
+The CSC is a sub-committee of ExCo, chaired by the CEO.
+The principal purpose of the CSC is to review and opine on applications for Property Finance facility requests presented by the Business, in accordance with the discretionary limits set by the Board.